dotnet/designs/proposed/SerializerGoals5.0.md

 This can be done by:
 - Avoiding runtime code generation including Reflection.Emit or JITting.
-- Capturing POCO metadata in generated code instead of RAM.
+- Minimize cached state held by the serializer if it can call into generated code to obtain or process the values.
+For example, it is possible to write a JSON property name with hard-coded escaped values instead of allocating a string or `JsonEncodedText` instance to hold the value.

 ## Reduced size-on-disk
 Primarily this is for faster downloads of the runtime and applications.